NASCAR driver Kurt Busch investigated for domestic assault

 Busch’s younger brother Kyle also races on the NASCAR circuit.

-Prior to this, the most recent NASCAR premier series driver to be accused of domestic violence was Travis Kvapil, who pleaded guilty in January in North Carolina’s Iredell County and was given probation, fined and sentenced to 72 hours of community service.

-Kvapil, 38, has raced in 21 races in NASCAR’s top series this year.

-The National Football League has been rocked by a recent series of domestic violence allegations against star players including Ray Rice, Greg Hardy and Adrian Peterson, who was also represented by Hardin.
+The National Football League has been rocked by a recent series of domestic violence allegations against star players including Ray Rice, Adrian Peterson and Greg Hardy.
+(Reporting by Steve Ginsburg)